PostHog/posthog.com/contents/tutorials/power-users.md

 ---
-title: How to define, identify and analyze power users
+title: How to identify and analyze power users
 sidebar: Docs
 showTitle: true
 author: ['ian-vanagas']
 date: 2022-10-31
 featuredImage: ../images/tutorials/banners/power-users.png
-topics: ['trends', 'cohorts', 'session recordings']
+tags: ['trends', 'cohorts', 'session recordings']
 ---

 Power users are your best and most important customers.
 They're knowledgable, willing to learn, and more likely to give feedback than average users.
 They're also more demanding.